BinaryMoon/browser-shots/readme.txt

 3. The formatted front-end view of generated screenshots.

 == Changelog ==

+= 1.7.6 - 18th June 2021 =
+* Fix possible XSS vulnerability as reported by WPScan.

 = 1.7.5 - 27th January 2021 =
 * Fix variable comparison that could cause errors in some situations.